microsoft/AcademicContent/Workshop/14. LUIS (Draft)/LUIS HOL.md

 In this hands-on lab, you will learn how to:

 - Create a LUIS application
-- Create and configure custom LUIS intents and entities
+- Define intents and entities
-- Enhance LUIS intents with pre-built entities and phrase lists
+- Use pre-built entities and phrase lists
-- Train a LUIS model and publish to an HTTP endpoint
+- Train a LUIS model and publish it to an HTTP endpoint
-- Create a bot to access a LUIS model
+- Create a bot that uses a LUIS model
-- Integrate a LUIS model into a bot

 <a name="Prerequisites"></a>
 ### Prerequisites ###